sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/draft-query-group.md

 **HOW IT WORKS**

-1. Sensible prompts an LLM to summarize each page's content **in a batch of page ranges that overlaps by 1 page with tpervious batch** default batch is 7p, no need to mention thatup to 28 page batch? total page limit of x = 1280  for picking top chunks with summarization using gpt-4o
+- Sensible prompts an LLM (by default TODO which one?) to summarize each page's content.
+(TODO: what if you specified a chnkSize = 0.5, would it then be summarizing each half page? and if so, would there be 2x as many summarizations, and maybe a token overflow problem at 1k pages?).
+The LLM returns summaries like:
+- ```Page 8: This page defines several key terms related to a credit agreement.
+It includes definitions for "Adjusted Daily Simple SOFR," "Adjusted Term SOFR," "Administrative Agent," and "Administrative Agent Fee Letter.
+These terms are essential for understanding the roles, responsibilities, and financial metrics within the context of the credit agreement.`

+- Sensible prompts an LLM (todo? which one) with your `description` parameters and asks it to return the top page indices most likely to contain the answer to your question, based on the page summaries.
+(TODO: always ALL page summaries? evne if it's 1k page doc ie like 10k words of prompt?).
+You can configure the number of page indices returned using the Chunk Count parameter. (todo: but what if it's a half page...)
+  - Sensible prompts an LLM (todo? which one?) to answer the questions in your `description` parameters using the full page text of the top pages as context. (or is it the full chunk text?)

+QUESTIONS:

+` gpt-4o ` vs  `gpt-3.5-turbo-0125`

+RELEVANT VS IRRELEVANT params:

-2. Sensible feeds the pages to a second propmt asking for the 'top ten page indices' (QUESTION: what happens in a 200+ page document when each page is summary is 100 words? what happens in a token overflow situation, what error message is returned?)
+Sensible feeds the pages to a second prompt asking for the 'top ten page indices' (QUESTION: what happens in a 200+ page document when each page is summary is 100 words? what happens in a token overflow situation, what error message is returned?)

 1. QUESTION:
 2.  chunkSize - default is 1, can be either 0.5 or 1 (which is global yeah)
 3. chunkCount  - relevant???? seems to be
 4. chunkOverlapPercentage - expect n/a... yeah it's 0
 5. pageRange - expect applicable
 6. chunkScoringText - expect N/A
 7. multimodalEngine - expect N/A
 8. confidenceSignals - ??
 9. contextDescription - expect applicable
 10. pageHinting - expect applicable???
 11.

-3.
+1.